dcslagel/las-util-django/README.md

 - Display detailed data in a table format
 - Provide api for listing uploaded LAS docs and details
 - Provide api for uploading LAS docs
-- Unit testing
+- Unit testing with data fixtures
+- Test coverage reporting

-It has been tested with Django 2.2.4.
+It has been tested with Django 2.2.6.

 The default database is sqlite.

 Future versions will implement:
-- Add test data
 - Parse the 'Well-Information' section if included in the upload file
+- Add test for file upload
+- Update interface for multiple device formats

 SYNOPSIS